hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 ```

-This looked good, in theory and in practice too.
-I had a toy data that I was experimenting with just small data of 20 or so rows that helps you try out things without spending lot of time on loading data.
-And Voila, the second approach is about *20-40 times faster* than the first one.
-So the basic intuition is right, it's time to Declare Victory or Is it?.
+This looked clean.
+To test this, I had a toy data that I was experimenting with just small data of 20 or so rows (I often use such toy data when iterating over an approach, so that you don't end up spending a lot of time in loading the data itself.)
+Indeed, this approach is about *20-40 times faster*, based on some simple `time.time()` computation.
+So the basic intuition is right, it's indeed very fast or Is it?.

-Now somebody experienced with Pandas would have looked at it and asked 'How big is your data?
-Are you sure you want to do that?
-Did you RTFD?'.

-So now we take the code and run it against 'real data' - about 3000 or so rows per dataframe in a Panel, and the same code now runs about *3-4 times slower*.
-What?
+While, I have a reasonable working knowledge of `pandas`, I am far from an expert and have only some background in `numpy`.
+So I did not have an idea about how the particular pieces might be implemented (eg. `transpose` here.).
+Surely, basic test also suggests, it's worth a try.
+So now we take the code and run it against 'real data' - about 3000 (about 150 times original data) rows per `DataFrame` in a Panel, and the same code now runs about *3-4 times slower* than the first List Comprehension based approach.
+Oops!
 Seriously?
-First impression is something else must be wrong.
-So I start looking at excuses, while the former I was running on my desktop, dedicated CPU and the latter I was running on a VPS, could that be a problem?
-This was clearly not an Apples-to-Apples comparison.
-So then I experiment with this 'small data' on the VPS, still the results are about the same.
-So we can eliminate that as a problem.
-Clearly size wise, the first one was about 2-3MB and the latter one was about 700MB.
-Hint, somewhere the Cache effects are coming into play?
+First impression in such cases is something else must be wrong.
+So I started looking at explanations, while the former I was running on my desktop, dedicated CPU and the latter I was running on a VPS, could that be a problem?
+May be I should eliminate that variable first.
+So I tried the 'toy data' on the VPS, still the results are about the same.
+So clearly, something else is wrong.

-The next quest was - how do I find out?
+The next question was - how do I find out?
 My first (and quite wrong at that honestly) effort would be to use the `dtrace` support in Python and use some `perf` counters or tracing tools from the [bcc](https://github.com/iovisor/bcc) to find out.
-Thankfully, that support is not there in Python 2.7 I am havingon my Ubuntu machine.
+Incidentally, that support is not there in Python 2.7 I am having on my Ubuntu machine.
 So what next?
 Let's run Python's native profilers and find out.
 Is the intuition even correct?
 So ran a simple profiling experiment by using the `cProfile` and `pstats`.
 The code looks like following - fairly straight forward.

 For the 'Vector' method -